Angel Aquino: 2013–2016: Established actress

 After playing a series of intense roles, Aquino actively looked for a light-hearted part.
 She found it in the drama series Honesto (2013), which re-teamed her with Torre.
 Aquino described her character as comical and unpolished: "I am enjoying it so much, my bangs, my colored hair".
 She began 2014 by appearing in Ikaw Lamang, a period drama series set in a fictional plantation in 1960s Bacolod, in which she played Rebecca Marivelez, a submissive and unhappy wife of a politician.
 For her performance, Aquino received nominations for Best Supporting Actress at the Golden Screen and Star Award ceremonies.
 That same year, she starred in Astray, a short film about a lesbian couple.
 She also had a supporting role in the teen drama series Bagito, starring Nash Aguas and Ella Cruz.

-Aquino returned to playing a villainous part in And I Love You So (2015), a family drama series co-starring Dimples Romana, Julia Barretto, and Miles Ocampo.
+Aquino returned to playing the main antagonist and villain in And I Love You So (2015), a family drama series co-starring Dimples Romana, Julia Barretto, and Miles Ocampo.
 She portrayed Katrina Cervantes, a woman who abandons her family and later returns to make amends.
 She was unable to sympathize with Cervantes, as she could neither understand nor respect her character's actions.
 The critic Maridol Ranoa-Bismark described the show as conventional, but praised Aquino's portrayal, writing that she "shifts from pathetic to furious and back with such passion, you want to let her carry you away in her torrent of emotions again and again".
-In Diaz's historical fantasy drama A Lullaby to the Sorrowful Mystery (2016), she played an androgynous equine-humanoid mythical creature.
+In Diaz's historical fantasy drama A Lullaby to the Sorrowful Mystery (2016), she played a Tikbalang, an androgynous equine-humanoid mythical creature.
 The Philippine Entertainment Portals Mari-An Santos lauded Aquino for "seamlessly convey[ing] the scheming character".
 Paolo Abad from Rappler called the film "mesmerizing" and thought Aquino's role was "eclectic".
 The film premiered at the 2016 Berlin International Film Festival, where it won the Silver Bear Alfred Bauer Prize.
 For her next project, she was cast as the antagonist in the romance series Till I Met You, which was filmed in Santorini.
 John Mark Yap of ABS-CBNnews.com took note of how much Aquino had stood out in her supporting role.